particle-iot/docs/src/content/guide/tools-and-features/ifttt.md

   else return -1;
 }
 ```
-Your Spark.function()s can be used in several ways with IFTTT.
+Your Particle.function()s can be used in several ways with IFTTT.
 You can send a value to your function to look up data, perform behaviors before taking a measurement, or ask for something to happen and get a response when it's successful.

 #### Firmware requirements
 All of the details are covered in the example to the right.
-Just remember to declare a function at the top of your code, make it Spark.function() in setup(), and then declare what the function does down below.
-Currently, only the first 4 Spark.function()s that you register will show up in IFTTT.
+Just remember to declare a function at the top of your code, make it Particle.function() in setup(), and then declare what the function does down below.
+Currently, only the first 4 Particle.function()s that you register will show up in IFTTT.

-Complete documentation on using [Spark.function() is here.](/reference/firmware/#spark-function-)
+Complete documentation on using [Particle.function() is here.](/reference/firmware/#particle-function-)

 #### Trigger fields